 Do you work out every day to make up for the time you sit at the office?
 Even if you’re a gym rat after work, you’re putting your health at risk when you sit too much at work.
 That’s what the results of several recent studies show.

 Even exercising an hour a day at the gym doesn’t make up for hours spent glued to a chair when it comes to your health.
 Office fitness and moving around while you work is important for your health and well-being regardless of your age, sex and how hard you work out once you leave your job.

 Need convincing?
-A study published in the American Journal of Epidemiology, found that workers who sat for more than 6 hours a day were at greater risk of dying premature than more active people who sat less than 3 hours daily.
+A study published in the American Journal of Epidemiology found that workers who sat for more than 6 hours a day were at greater risk of dying prematurely than more active people who sat less than 3 hours daily.
 Even more disturbing, working out after work doesn’t seem to make up for the negative effects of sitting too much.